AdobeDocs/workfront.en/help/quicksilver/workfront-integrations-and-apps/adobe-workfront-for-creative-cloud/wf-adobe-xd-install.md

 ---
 # Install Adobe Workfront for Adobe XD

 You can install the Adobe Workfront for Adobe XD plugin from the Adobe Marketplace.
+The plugin supports the following languages:

+* English
+* French
+* German
+* Italian
+* Spanish
+* Portuguese
+* Japanese
+* Simplified Chinese
+* Traditional Chinese

 ## Access requirements